 A holder may transfer or exchange notes in accordance with the provisions of the indenture.
 The registrar and the trustee may require a holder, among other things, to furnish appropriate endorsements and transfer documents in connection with a transfer of notes.
 Holders will be required to pay all taxes due on transfer or exchange.
 The Issuers will not be required to transfer or exchange any note selected for redemption.
-Also, the Issuers will not be required to transfer or exchange any note selected for redemption.
 Also, the Issuers will not be required to transfer or exchange any note for a period of 15 days before a selection of notes to be redeemed.